An Exciting New Area of Study

 Experiential learning and hands-on practice is central to our major For example, the Student Farming Enterprise Project is a year-round class in which students manage a small organic farm and sell their produce through a membership CSA, an on-campus farmers market, and to university and private buyers such as the local Big Y. See the video below!

 This major was designed by students, alumni, employers, local actvisits and our faculty.
-To learn more about the major or schedule a visit, please contact Program Coordinator, Dr. John M. Gerber.
+To learn more about the major or schedule a visit, please visit our blog and/or contact Program Coordinator, Dr. John M. Gerber to arrange a visit.
 Or....